 The word Elohim is in plural form and sometimes refers to “gods” in general, angels, or men in authority (translated as “judges” in verses like Exodus 22:9).
 Jesus pointed out that men are called “gods” (Elohim) in Psalm 82 (vv.
 1, 6; cf. John 10:34-36).
 Elohim can also refer to the true God in a “plural intensive” manner (Brown, Driver, Briggs).

-When Elohim is used of Deity, it does not necessarily include multiple Godhead Members.
+Although the word Elohim is inherently plural in form, when used of Deity it does not necessarily include multiple Godhead Members.
 For example, in Psalm 45:6, Elohim is Jesus, and in Psalm 45:7, Elohim is God the Father.
 In Genesis 1:26 there are plural pronouns referring to Deity, and in that verse “God” (Elohim) seems to represent the “First Person of the Godhead” speaking to the Second and Third Persons (1 Cor.
 8:6; Eph.
 3:9; Heb.
 1:8, 9).

 Brown, Driver, and Briggs take the view that it [Elohim, JPH] is a derivative of Alah “to be strong” and thus the essential meaning of the three forms, El, Eloah, and Elohim.
 This would make its root meaning refer to might or power…However, the plural form of the term should not cause confusion.
 Both the Old and New Testament state clearly that there is one God.
 Deuteronomy 6:4…1 Corinthians 8:6 states, “But to us there is but one God, the Father, of whom are all things, and we in Him; and one Lord Jesus Christ…”…even though the term [Elohim, JPH] employs the plural form it is translated in the singular and it is basically understood that the plural use of the term is an ancient near eastern way of suggesting majesty or “all-mightiness” (Laws 388-389).